Generic Dijkstra: Related works

 To the best of our knowledge, the status of this routing problem had been unclear: no proof of nondeterministic-polynomial (NP) completeness was proposed, no efficient algorithm with proven correctness has been published but heuristic algorithms were commonly used, most notably based on a K-shortest path algorithm or on the Dijkstra algorithm \cite{10.1007/s11107-017-0700-5}.

-However, searching for a path that meets the unit continuity and contiguity constraints is an easy (in terms of complexity theory) problem, because the number of shortest paths is polynomially bounded \cite{10.1364/JOCN.11.000568}.
+However, searching for a path that meets the resource continuity and contiguity constraints is an easy (in terms of complexity theory) problem, because the number of shortest paths is polynomially bounded \cite{10.1364/JOCN.11.000568}.
 The problem can be solved in worst-case polynomial time by searching for a shortest path (with the standard Dijkstra algorithm) in a polynomially-bounded number of filtered-graphs, and choosing the shortest from the shortest paths found.
 A filtered graph retains only those edges from the input graph that have specific contiguous units available.

-The proofs of the correctness of the Dijkstra algorithm have been proposed in a number of mile-stone text books \cite{isbn/0201000296, isbn/0262031418, networkflows}.
-Usually the proofs are inductive, and combined with contradiction.
-We find the most convincing the proof offered in \cite{networkflows}, which does not rely on contradiction.
-We follow the same methodology in the proof we propose.
+The proofs of correctness of the Dijkstra algorithm have been offered in a number of mile-stone text books \cite{isbn/0201000296, isbn/0262031418, networkflows}.
+Usually the proofs are inductive and combined with contradiction.
+We find the most convincing the proof offered in \cite{networkflows} which does not rely on contradiction, and that strategy we use in the proof we propose.

-The Martins algorithm is a general multilabeling (i.e., allowing multiple labels for a vertex) algorithm for solving multicriteria optimization problems with real-valued criteria \cite{10.1016/0377-2217(84)90077-8}.
+The Martins algorithm is a general multilabeling (i.e., allowing multiple labels for a vertex) algorithm for solving optimization problems with multiple totally ordered objectives \cite{10.1016/0377-2217(84)90077-8}.
 The algorithm could be used to solve the stated problem but with the exponential worst-case complexity.
-The generic Dijkstra algorithm is similar to the Martins algorithm in that it is also multilabeling, but different in that it is of a single criterion with partial ordering.
+The generic Dijkstra algorithm is similar to the Martins algorithm in that it is also multilabeling, but different in that it is of a single partially ordered objective.

 In multiobjective optimization, two solutions can be related by the \emph{dominance} relation.
 If the relation holds, we say that one solution dominates the other (a dominated solution), otherwise solutions are nondominated.
 The dominance relation is defined for totally ordered objectives: one solution dominates the other solution if one objective is smaller for one solution, while the other objectives are smaller or equal \cite{10.1016/0377-2217(84)90077-8} for the other solution -- that definition has been used ever since, e.g., \cite{isbn/3540213988}, but in \cite{10.1007/978-3-642-48782-8_9} a slightly different, though equivalent, definition was first proposed for two objectives.

 The nondominance relation holds when one solution does not dominate the other (the dominance relation is partial).
 The only reason why the nondominance relation holds is that one objective is smaller for one solution, while some other objective is smaller for the other solution.
 However, the incomparability relation can also hold (and that is the difference between nondominance and incomparability), because resources are incomparable.